maxpat78/w32lex/README.md

 }
 ```
 The results we see, show that the parsing work CMD carries on is not trivial,
-not always clear and, perhaps, not constant in time.
+not always clear and not constant in time.
 Some points:

 - `:` at line start makes the parser ignore the rest (Windows 2000+) or signal an error;
 - ` ;,=@` and <TAB> (one or more) at line start are ignored;